 The architecture is divided into logically distinct LANs such as SCADA LAN, ICCP LAN, Infra Management LAN, Data LAN, and Corporate WAN.
-Firewalls segment these LANs, and all SOC/NOC tools are deployed in the Data LAN.
-Log collection starts at each segmented LAN, is transferred via syslog to the Data Diode, and further relayed to SIEM.
-Also the device status i.e health and performance including network status(Bandwidth utilization) sent to NOC through NMS(via SNMP) and also Network Sensor.
-The remaining tools function on the ingested data without any feedback loop to the OT.
+Firewalls segment these LANs with definite policies.
+The proposed SOC and NOC tools to be deployed in such a way that it covers all segmented LAN.
+Log collection for SOC starts at each segmented LAN, is transferred syslog to the Data Diode, and further relayed to SIEM.
+Also the device status i.e health and performance including network status (Bandwidth utilization) sent to NOC through NMS (via SNMP) and Network Sensors.
+The remaining tools function on the ingested data without any loopback to the OT environment.